Join The Club.Get an edge on the competition this winter by joining the BYG Club!

 How does the schedule work?

 The BYG Club takes place on Wednesdays and Sundays, except on holidays.
 We schedule it this way because those are the two days that are most safe from high school hockey games.
 Players at this level require a couple of nights per week to really be developing as they ought to, and we’ve had great success with this schedule since we switched to it a couple years ago.
-As always, each session will never have more than 8 players training at a time, giving players the very best of our instructors’ attention and many, many handles of the puck each time they come in.
-Approximately 45 minutes of each session will be stickhandling & shooting and the other 45 minutes will be smart body development.
+As always, players will get lots of instructor attention and many, many handles of the puck each time they train.
+Approximately 60 minutes of each session will be stickhandling & shooting and the other 60 minutes will be smart body development.

 Is the BYG Club part of the Loyalty Program?